layer2tech/mercury-explorer/api/API.md

   // Transactions in the past 24 hours

   updated: Unix Timestamp,
-  // When data was last updated
+  // When data was last updated ( updated every 24 hours )

 * **Success Response:**